FarmTogether Review: Is Farmland a Good Sustainable Investment?

 If you are an accredited investor, you should consider adding sustainable farmland to your portfolio.
 However, we do not recommend allocating a material percentage of your assets to farmland.
 Like any alternative asset, it is risky, especially if you invest in one piece of land at a time.

-🔔 Looking for other ways to invest with impact?
-Check our guide to investing in communities and small businesses.
+🔔 Looking for other ways to invest in farmland?
+Check out the guide to farmland ETFs.